Harrison Bader Player Props: Yankees vs. Mets

 Harrison Bader At The Plate

-- Bader is batting .249 with six doubles, two triples, seven home runs and six walks.
+- Bader has six doubles, two triples, seven home runs and six walks while batting .249.

+- Bader has reached base via a hit in 33 games this year (of 51 played), and had multiple hits in nine of those games.

-- In 18 games this year (36.0%), Bader has picked up an RBI, and in 11 of those games (22.0%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- In 35.3% of his games this season, Bader has picked up at least one RBI.
+In 11 of those games (21.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

-- In 38.0% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (6.0%).
+- In 39.2% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (5.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.